-- (1) Despite anything to the contrary in this Act, the Authority may, following a decision under section 62(2), reassess a hazardous substance in accordance with this section if the Authority considers that- - (a) a reassessment of the hazardous substance under section 63 is not appropriate because the reassessment will involve only a specific aspect of the approval; and - (b) the amendment is not a minor or technical amendment to which section 67A applies. - (2) A reassessment under this section- - (a) may vary the EPA controls that attach to a hazardous substance, or the description of a hazardous substance, or both; but - (b) may not revoke an approval given to a hazardous substance under this Act to import or manufacture the substance. - (3) A reassessment under this section is deemed to be an application, and sections 55 to 61 apply with all necessary modifications. - (4) The Authority may reassess a hazardous substance under this section without publicly notifying the reassessment in accordance with section 53. - (5) If the Authority does not publicly notify the reassessment in accordance with section 53, the Authority must- - (a) do everything reasonably practicable on its part to consult with all persons who, in its opinion, may be affected by the reassessment; and - (b) give those persons a reasonable opportunity to make submissions and comments to the Authority on the reassessment; and - (c) consider all submissions and comments received. - (6) The Authority may approve or decline an application for reassessment under this section as it considers appropriate after taking into account- - (a) all the effects associated with the reassessment; and - (b) the best international practices and standards for the safe management of hazardous substances. - (7) Sections 77, 77A, and 77B apply to any hazardous substance that is approved under this section and, for the purposes of this section, controls previously imposed under section 77A have effect as other specified controls under that section. - (8) Section 65(e) applies, with all necessary modifications, to a reassessment under this section. - Section 63A: inserted, on 22 December 2005, by section 16 of the Hazardous Substances and New Organisms (Approvals and Enforcement) Amendment Act 2005 (2005 No 123).
+- (1) Despite anything to the contrary in this Act, the Authority may, following a decision under section 62(2), reassess a hazardous substance in accordance with this section if the Authority considers that- - (a) a reassessment of the hazardous substance under section 63 is not appropriate because the reassessment will involve only a specific aspect of the approval; and - (b) the amendment is not a minor or technical amendment to which section 67A applies. - (2) A reassessment under this section- - (a) may vary the EPA controls that attach to a hazardous substance, or the description of a hazardous substance, or both; but - (b) may not revoke an approval given to a hazardous substance under this Act to import or manufacture the substance. - (3) A reassessment under this section is deemed to be an application, and sections 53AA and 55 to 61 apply with all necessary modifications. - (4) [Repealed] - (5) [Repealed] - (6) The Authority may approve or decline an application for reassessment under this section as it considers appropriate after taking into account- - (a) all the effects associated with the reassessment; and - (b) the best international practices and standards for the safe management of hazardous substances. - (7) Sections 77, 77A, and 77B apply to any hazardous substance that is approved under this section and, for the purposes of this section, controls previously imposed under section 77A have effect as other specified controls under that section.

+(8) Section 65(e) applies, with all necessary modifications, to a reassessment under this section.

+Section 63A: inserted, on 22 December 2005, by section 16 of the Hazardous Substances and New Organisms (Approvals and Enforcement) Amendment Act 2005 (2005 No 123).